nice-digital/NICE-model-repo/README.md

 <details markdown="1">
 <summary><b>Accessing the code via Git (version control)</b></summary>

-To access the model using Git the easiest method is to create a new project in RStudio which links to the NICE github website.
+To access the model using Git the easiest method is to create a new project in RStudio which links to the NICE GitHub website.
 Simply click `New Project` in the right hand of your RStudio screen:

 ![New project](docs/images/rstudio_git_1.png)